Fredensborg Palace

 1750

-In the 1750s, the Garden Hall walls are decorated with Italian motifs by theatre painter Jacopo Fabris.
+During the 1750s, the walls of the Garden Hall are decorated with Italian scenes by the theatrical scene painter Jacopo Fabris.
 Photo: Tine Uffelmann

 1759

-From 1759 to 1766, architect Nicolas-Henri Jardin and sculptor Johannes Wiedewelt are tasked with redesigning the palace gardens.
+From 1759 to 1766, the architect Nicolas-Henri Jardin and the sculptor Johannes Wiedewelt redesign the Palace Garden.
 Photo: Carsten Ingemann

 1774